 Examples include financial contributions from congregations to the Watchtower Society.
 In 2014, the Watchtower Society sent a letter to the congregations suggesting that each congregation decide on a specific amount of money to send to the Watchtower Society each month.
 This suggestion was an order, and all congregations followed it.
 After this arrangement was instituted, another letter, issued as an instruction, stated that if the congregation, after sending the decided sum of money, had more money than the normal costs for the congregation for three months, this money should be sent to the Watchtower Society.
 The congregations also followed this order.

 The members of one congregation were mostly immigrants from various countries with very little money.
 This congregation was unable to pay the suggested sum, and after some months, they had a huge “debt” to the Watchtower Society.
 Three elders went to the Branch Office to explain why they had not paid the suggested sum.
-But they were told that they had to pay what the “owed” regardless of their circumstances — even though this whole arrangement was presented as a suggestion.
+But they were told that they had to pay what they “owed” regardless of their circumstances — even though this whole arrangement was presented as a suggestion.

 Using role models to cause Witnesses to act

-Some years ago, the members of the Governing Body launched a campaign for children as young as 12 years or younger to be baptized.
+Some years ago, the members of the Governing Body launched a campaign for children as young as 12 years, or younger, to be baptized.
 In order to free themselves from responsibility, they did not mention a certain age.
 But several articles in the literature praised 12-year-olds or even younger children for their baptism.
 Persons who are mentioned in the Watchtower are role models.

 Also, pioneer service (full-time preaching) for children has been praised in the Watchtower literature, including 10-year-old pioneers.
 These child-pioneers mentioned in the Watchtower literature are also role models.
 The result was that in the USA in 2012, there were 212 regular pioneers aged 12 years and below, two of whom were 7 years old.
 There were 6,844 pioneers aged between 12 and 18 (information to the Bethel family).